ahmedbq/Mock-Website/README.md

 # Mock-Website
-A website to test out Java, CSS, JavaScript, AJAX, etc.
+The creation of a website which is used to test out HTML, CSS, JavaScript, AJAX, etc. It will be finished by May 21st.